FuzionView/FV-Docs/source/openfv.rst

 FuzionView Documentation
 --------------------------

-This link opens FuzionView documentation.
+This is a link to all FuzionView documentation.

 .. figure:: /_static/Documentation.png
    :alt: The FuzionView Documentation
    :class: with-border

-   *FuzionView Documentation
+   *FuzionView Documentation*